Academic Integrity and Evaluations

-The College greatly values student evaluations of courses, instructors, and experiential activities to obtain useful information for improving the program and its curriculum.
+The college values student evaluations of courses, instructors and experiential activities to obtain useful information for improving the program and its curriculum.
 All students are expected to complete evaluations.
-Constructive comments, criticisms and opinions are appreciated and assure that they are taken seriously and may lead to change and/or improvement.
+Constructive comments, criticisms and opinions are appreciated and they are taken seriously and may lead to change and/or improvement.
 Inflammatory comments are destructive and tend to diminish the credibility of an evaluation.
-Students are encouraged to comment about a course, instructor or rotation that was a positive learning experience, which made the program more enjoyable.
+Students are encouraged to comment about a course, instructor or rotation that was a positive learning experience and made the program more enjoyable.

 In order to minimize the potential for breaches of academic integrity and to ensure orderly conduct of examinations, the following procedures apply: